Xunantunich is one of Belize’s most famous Maya ruins and the country’s second-tallest structure.

 - Sunglasses.
-Most of the route will not have cover, so you’ll want sunglasses if you happen to be facing the sun for over two hours during your ride.
-Only one person in our tour group didn’t bring sunglasses and she regretted it.
-I brought my Goodr sunglasses.
+Most of the horse-riding routes will not have shade.
+Only one person in our tour group didn’t bring sunglasses, and she regretted it.
+I brought my athletic sunglasses.

-- Mosquito repellent.
+- Insect repellent.
 As you ride through the Belize jungle, you’ll run into mosquitos.
-I get bitten a lot and find that this insect repellent lotion works better than the spray alternatives.
+I’m a mosquito magnet and find that this insect-repellent lotion works better than the spray alternatives.

 - Sunscreen.
-With the Belize sun and the lack of cover, make sure to apply ample sunscreen.
-You might want to bring extra to reapply since the tour is over 5 hours long.
+With the Belize sun and the lack of shade, apply ample sunscreen.
+Consider bringing extra to reapply since the tour is over five hours long.
 I brought my sweat-resistant sunscreen and had to reapply before the ride back.

-- Pants (not shorts).
-Ideally, wear long pants for some protection in case your horse walks near a bush or tree trunk.
+- Long pants (not shorts).
+Wear comfortable long pants for protection in case your horse walks near a bush or tree trunk.
 Most people wore leggings or loose pants.

 - Water.
-The guide will have some water for you, but it’s recommended that you bring extra water for yourself.
-I brought my Hydro Flask which kept my water extra cold for the entire ride.
+Although the guide will provide some water, I recommend bringing your own.
+I brought my insulated, reusable water bottle, which kept my water cold for the entire ride.

-- A small bag.
-You’ll need a small bag to carry your water, sunscreen, cash and sunglasses.
-I brought my Fjallraven mini bag, which was both great and not so great.
-It was the perfect size and had a handle that could easily be tied to the horse’s saddle, but it isn’t water-resistant.
+- Small daypack.
+You’ll need a small daypack to carry your water, sunscreen, cash, and sunglasses.
+I brought my mini bag, which was the perfect size and had a handle that could easily be tied to the horse’s saddle.

-- Rain jacket.
-Even though Belize has a wet and dry season, it’s a tropical country so rain can fall at any time of the year.
-The rain can be brief, but sudden and hard, so it’s best to carry a light rain jacket at all times.
+- Rain jacket or poncho.
+Even though Belize has a wet and dry season, it’s a tropical country, so rain can fall at any time of the year.
+The rain can be brief but sudden and hard, so it’s best to always carry a light rain jacket.
 I tied my light rain jacket around my waist and put it on briefly when it rained on us.

 - Cash.
 Bring some cash to tip your tour guide at the end.

 - Toilet paper.
-You might want to consider bringing some folded TP in your bag.
-Xunantunich is a popular attraction and when I visited it during the low season, the bathrooms ran out of TP.
+Consider bringing some folded TP in your bag.
+Xunantunich is a popular attraction, and when I visited it during the low season, the bathrooms ran out of TP.